Danielle Moonstar: Days of Future Past

 During a fight with Warlock's father, the Magus, Magik accidentally teleports the New Mutants into two alternative future timelines.
 In one of them, where the Sentinels have destroyed most of Earth's mutants, that timeline's version of Cannonball, Mirage, and Lila Cheney have established a guerrilla operation to take mutants to temporary safety in Cheney's Dyson sphere.

 House of M

-An alternate universe variant of Moonstar appears in the "House of M" storyline.
+An alternate universe version of Moonstar appears in the "House of M" storyline.
 This version is a S.H.I.E.L.D. instructor who previously lost her left eye to anti-mutant terrorists.

 Marvel Mangaverse

-An alternate universe variant of Moonstar appears in Marvel Mangaverse.
+An alternate universe version of Moonstar appears in Marvel Mangaverse.

 Ultimate Marvel

-An alternate universe variant of Dani Moonstar appears in the Ultimate Marvel imprint.
+An alternate universe version of Dani Moonstar appears in the Ultimate Marvel imprint.
 This version is her universe's incarnation of Snowbird, possessing cryokinetic abilities derived from the Banshee drug.

 X-Men: The End

 In the alternate future depicted in X-Men: The End, Dani was imprisoned in Neverland, a concentration camp for mutants.
 Upon sensing Wolfsbane's death, Dani awakens from a coma and transcends death, leaving Earth with the intention of rebuilding the Bifröst.